Insanik/NabilsBitcoinViewer/README.md

 ## How to use

-- Just wait, the graph updates every 1 minute to retrieve and add new data.
+- Just wait, no user-input needed.
+The graph updates every 1 minute to retrieve and add new data.

 ## Features